AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/readme.md

 ## What is the overall process?

-**Create a jira ticket or issue**—Internal stakeholders create a jira ticket in the COMDOX project.
+**Create a Jira ticket or issue**—Internal stakeholders create a Jira ticket in the COMDOX project.
 External stakeholders submit a GitHub issue.
-Include complete details in the jira ticket or  [GitHub issue](https://github.com/AdobeDocs/commerce-operations.en/blob/main/help/implementation-playbook/overview.md)/issues) to help the team understand the context and prioritize the request.
+Include complete details in the Jira or [GitHub issue](https://github.com/AdobeDocs/commerce-operations.en/issues/new/choose) to help the team understand the context and prioritize the request.

-**Adobe project team evaluates and prioritizes the request**—The team regularly monitors requests to determine priority and evaluate the requested changes for inclusion in the Implementation Playbook Best Practices.
+**The Adobe project team evaluates and prioritizes the request**—The team regularly monitors requests to determine priority and evaluate the requested changes for inclusion in the Implementation Playbook Best Practices.
 For example, the team might determine that instead of creating a new Best Practices topic, the requested content should be added to existing product documentation on Experience League or the Adobe Developer site.

 If there is not enough information provided in a request, the team requests additional information from the requestor.
-If the requestor does not respond within X number of days, the team closes the request.
+If the requestor does not respond within 14 days, the team closes the request.

 **Create or update content**–Content creation work is completed following the process documented in the [Adobe Experience League Contributor Guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/introduction.html).
 Depending on the request, work can include converting new content to markdown, creating a topic, or updating an existing topic.